LIVENlab/enbios/docs/Fundamentals.md

 def get_logger() -> Logger
 ```

-Logger of this adapter.
-Use this inside the adapter.
+Logger of this adapter/aggregator.
+Use this inside the adapter/aggregator.

 **Returns**:

-Use this to make logs inside the adapter
+Use this to make logs inside the adapter/aggregator

 #### result\_extras